SebastianOschmann/MS00-MV04-Ecoometrics/chapter2.md

 # Do not forget to use set.seed
 set.seed(123)

-# Store the random numbers in "x"
+# Store the random numbers in "z"
 z <- rnorm(20, mean = 0, sd = sqrt(2.5))